israelramosm/docker-learning/README.md

 # Docker-learning

-To build an image use this command
+To build an image use this command, the dot (.) i use to specify the current folder

 ```
-docker build -t project
+docker build -t project .
 ```

 To run the image use this command.